8 Low Carb Keto Sushi Options (Order Guide & What To Avoid)

 As long as the sauce is ketogenic, sashimi is very safe for this diet.

-Shrimp: Not only is shrimp good for weight loss, but it’s perfectly suitable for keto too with just 0.2g net carbs per 100g serving.
+Shrimp: Shrimp is not only beneficial for weight loss but also perfectly suitable for keto, containing just 0.2g net carbs per 100g serving.
 It’s also high in calcium and protein and can be enjoyed on keto along with the previously listed fish options.

 Temaki: “Temaki” is the name given to rice-less hand rolls–essentially sushi ingredients (minus rice) inside of a cone of seaweed.
 Be sure to request real crab if the restaurant typically makes their temaki with the imitation variety.